conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 ### A short introduction

-TensorFlow Lite is a library specially designed for deploying deep learning models on mobile, microcontrollers and other edge devices.
+TensorFlow Lite is a library specially designed for deploying deep learning models on mobile, microcontrollers, and other edge devices.
 The main difference between TensorFlow and TensorFlow Lite is that TensorFlow is used for creating and training machine learning models, while TensorFlow Lite is a simpler version designed for running those models on devices like mobile phones.

-Tensorflow Hub is a repository where we can find lots of trained machine learning models, ready to be used in our applications.
-For the case of our example we will use the [MoveNet.SinglePose.Lightning](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) model but there are other many models compatible with Tensorflow Lite in the Tensorflow Hub.
+TensorFlow Hub is a repository where we can find lots of trained machine learning models, ready to be used in our applications.
+For the case of our example, we will use the [MoveNet.SinglePose.Lightning](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/tflite/float16/4) model, but there are many other models compatible with TensorFlow Lite in the TensorFlow Hub.
 Some examples include:

 - [Image style
   transfer](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2)